VJZ-Corp/Toolboxal/README.md

 <h4>Bitwise Calculator</h4>
 The bitwise calculator supports calculations between all 7 common logic gates: AND, NAND, OR, NOR, XOR, XNOR, and NOT.
 It also supports bitwise rotation left (<<) and bitwise rotation right (>>), as well as circular bit rotation (left & right).
 You can input numbers in base 2 (must be prefixed with "0b"), base 16 (must be prefixed with "0x"), and base 10 (no prefix).
 The bitwise calculator currently does not support operations for negative numbers (i.e. inputs cannot contain the negative sign).

+<h4>Search Tool</h4>
+The search tool is used to search for errors and bugs that you may encounter within your development experience.
+The search tool uses Google to index search results and will return the top results as URLs in which you can click on to open.
+Sometimes, Google may give you an error or an exception, that is outside of Toolboxal's control and you should not report that particular exception as an issue.

 <h2>Contributing</h2>
 The details of contributing are highlighted in "CONTRIBUTING.md" in the project's root directory.
 Please follow the contributing guidelines strictly as any abusers will be banned from contributing permanently.
 "CONTRIBUTING.md" can also be found here at https://github.com/VJZ-Corp/Toolboxal/blob/master/CONTRIBUTING.md.